NatLee/elysion-calendar/README.md

 docker compose up -f docker-compose.dev.yml --build
 ```

-5. Open your browser and go to `http://localhost:3000`
+5. Open your browser and go to `http://localhost:3001`

+> Notice: Port 3000 is your default frontend server, but you need to through the backend NGINX server to access the frontend.

 ## Contributors